bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 There are many ways for web developers to work with CSS.
 Practices can vary widely, with everything from structure, framework usage, naming conventions, minifying the result, auto-prefixing, and more.
 Some considerations that go into these choices include whether the project is a solo effort or that of a team, the size and complexity of the project, site performance goals, and momentum based on the prior experience of the person or team.

-I'm writing this piece to show how I've evolved my use of CSS in the context of [eleventy](https://www.11ty.dev/), the static site generator.
+I'm writing this piece to show how I've evolved my use of CSS in the context of [Eleventy](https://www.11ty.dev/), the static site generator.

 <div id="section2"></div>

-## 2. My first site with eleventy
+## 2. My first site with Eleventy

-The first site that I made use of eleventy was a Jekyll site that I ported to eleventy.
+The first site that I made use of Eleventy was a Jekyll site that I ported to Eleventy.
 It used a theme that was Sass-based.
 I was somewhat familiar with Sass, but this port required me to dive a little deeper.
 The site was built using the Liquid template language and as part of the port, I migrated to Nunjucks.

 The Sass theme had a lot of things that I didn't need, so I did some surgery to remove some of the bloat.
 Here's what my sass directory looks like for this project.